cryptoparty/slides/otr/en/otr.md

 - Make sure logging is disabled in your chat client's settings!

 - Make sure to also ask the person you want to speak to do the same!

+- Discuss a shared secret to authenticate your conversation partner with.

 - That's it!
 Remember to end the chat session and close any open windows when you are done chatting.